DeveloperLx/Android-Development-Tutorials-translation/Android Animation Tutorial with Kotlin.md

             <em>
                 Note
             </em>
             : So why does the third section specify the repeat count at three?
-Each up-and-down motion consumes two repetitions, so you need three to bring Doge back to earth twice: one to land the first time, and two to launch and land again.
+            Each up-and-down motion consumes two repetitions,
+            so you need three to bring
+            Doge back to earth twice: one to land the first time,and two to launch and land again.
             How many times would you like to see Doge bounce?
             Play around with it!
         </p>
     </div>
     <p>